Are Fellows required to live in Tallahassee? Is housing provided?

 What are the eligibility requirements?

 Applicants must be enrolled as full-time (or part-time should you not require a full course load prior to graduation) graduate students or undergraduates (seniors or juniors) at a four-year, accredited public or private university in Florida or Florida residents attending college or graduate school outside of Florida with a minimum GPA of 3.0.
 Recently graduated students are also eligible to apply.
-The Program defines a recently graduated student as a student who graduated from their home institution in December, May or August leading up to the beginning of the fellowship year to which they are applying.
+The Program defines a recently graduated student as a student who graduated from their home institution in either the month of December, May or August leading up to the beginning of the fellowship year to which they are applying.

 Is there an age restriction?